The APCO Bone Health QI Tool Kit - Putting a brake on fractures in the world's most populous & fastest ageing region

 The tool kit will enable these auditing exercises to be undertaken to establish levels of adherence with those standards of care within The APCO Framework that can be implemented directly into clinical practice.4

+Advancing age, reduced body weight, and minimal physical activity significantly predicts osteoporosis in men, while older age, low body weight, and low-income status significantly predicts osteoporosis in women 5, according to Dr Fen Lee Hew, APCO Committee member, Consultant Physician and Endocrinologist, Puchong Medical Specialist Centre and Subang Jaya Medical Centre (SJMC), Malaysia.

+"Concerningly, the Malaysian population is ageing rapidly.
+Those aged 50 years and over are expected to increase from 5.3 million in 2013, to 13.9 million in 2050.5 Furthermore, Malaysia is expected to experience a 3.55-fold increase in hip fracture incidence by 2050, compared to 2018.5

 "The likelihood of successfully creating change to stem this bone health crisis will rest largely upon the efforts of HCPs to engage their peers to work towards shared goals.
-Articulating the benefits of the APCO Bone Health QI activity can help promote engagement and cooperation," said Professor Ambrish Mithal, APCO Committee member, Endocrinologist, and Chairperson and Head of Endocrinology and Diabetes, Max Healthcare - Pan-Max, Saket, New Delhi, India.
+Articulating the benefits of the APCO Bone Health QI activity can help promote engagement and cooperation.

+"The critical factors to success include having a supportive organisational culture, good design and planning, and follow through on results, ensuring the data collection is meaningful and achievable," Dr Hew said.

 "It is hoped that lessons from implementing these clinical standards at the institutional level will be key to achieving change at the national level, through the development, or revision of national guidelines, and policy change," said Dr Philippe Halbout, CEO, International Osteoporosis Foundation, Switzerland.